Java is object oriented, platform independent,secure,robust,simple,etc

 Yes.
 Object references are defaulted to null.

-The following are the 3 different ways to represent an integer value:
+35.What are the 3 ways to represent an integer value?

 char is internally represented as a unsigned 16 bit integer value ie it will accept integer values from 0 to 65536.